Virtual Staging & AI Video Disclosure Rules (2026)

 How does Reel Estate handle disclosure automatically?

 This is where the workflow matters, because doing all of the above by hand on every listing is how disclosures get skipped.
-When you export an MLS-compliant video in Reel Estate, the platform burns a disclosure banner directly into the frame that reads "Virtually Staged Photo and Video.
-Does Not Represent Actual Physical Condition."
+When you export an MLS-compliant video in Reel Estate, the platform burns a disclosure banner directly into the frame that reads "AI Modified."
 That label is part of the rendered file, so it cannot be stripped the way a platform watermark can.

 One honest caveat: a tool can apply the label and bundle the original, but you are still the responsible party.
 Reel Estate does not review or guarantee the compliance of your specific listing, and final legal sign-off on these rules should come from your MLS and counsel.
 The software removes the friction; the judgment stays with you.